-6. Connect the trailer lights and attach safety chains.
+- 6. Connect the trailer lights and attach safety chains. - 7.
+Review Operator's Pre-Transport Checklist before each tow.

-4.8 MOTORCYCLE TOWING ADAPTER OPERATION (OPTIONAL)
+4.6 MOTORCYCLE TOWING ADAPTER OPERATION (OPTIONAL)

-The MPL-NG can be supplied with an optional motorcycle towing adapter that will allow you to recover and tow motorcycles..
+The MPL-NG can be supplied with an optional motorcycle towing adapter that will allow you to recover and tow motorcycles.